BuildTheEarth/build-team-api/README.md

   * `id`: integer, the ID of the question,
   * `question`: string, the text of the question,
   * `answer`: string, the applicant's answer to the question
+* `mediaUrl`: string, the media URL submitted with the application

 #### Example response